cloudskew/cloudskew-blog/_posts/2020-07-21-cloudskew-on-cloud-lunch-learn.md

 ---
-title: CloudSkew appears on the Cloud Lunch & Learn show
+title: CloudSkew featured on the Cloud Lunch & Learn show
 summary: Last week, the Cloud Lunch & Learn show featured CloudSkew.
 We discussed how CloudSkew's internals were built on top of Azure.
 author: Mithun Shanbhag
 date: 2020-07-21